Where the body meets the business

 You build your leadership approach around what you can see, measure, and manage.

-The strategy, the systems, the team, the decisions.
-You know how to hold complexity.
+From the strategy and the systems to the team and the high-stakes decisions.
+You know how to navigate complexity.
 You’ve been doing it for years.

 • the daily weight of decisions that can’t wait